Oluwatominsin-c/Word-Crack/README.md

 ## WORD CRACK
+Word crack gives you a word(meaningful or not) to crack.
+So, you'll have to form another word(meaningful) with it.

 # MANAGING ERRORS
 $$$

----Make sure to format you words in words.txt file like thisin UPPERCASE:
+---Make sure to format you words in words.txt file like this in UPPERCASE:
 <CRACKED> - <UNCRACKED>
 --- NOTICE!!!
 We have $-ONE-SPACE-$ after <CRACKED> and before <UNCRACKED>
 --------------ELSE PROGRAM WILL RUN INCORRECTLY!!-----------